transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-advanced.md

 - Launch four jobs (2 models × 2 datasets).
 - Let you compare `eval/accuracy` across all combinations.

-In the UI you can:

-- Filter by model or dataset.
-- Identify which combination performs best.
+In the UI you can identify which combination performs best.

-> **Image placeholder:** table or heatmap-style visualization for model vs. dataset accuracy.

----

 ### Example 3: Multi-parameter sweep